luanvantotnghiep-k16/fileshare_ai/doc/SRS.md

 #### File Upload

-- Upload page displays a table of user uploads with columns for:
+Upload page always displays a table with columns:
   - ID
   - File name
   - Recipient email
   - Expiration date
   - Created at

-- Empty-state UI shows “No results” when no uploads exist.
+If there are no uploads, the table header is still shown and the body displays an empty-state row (e.g., “No results”).

 - “Share File” button opens a modal form containing:
   - Recipient email input